 Bad end of line.
 I opened the certificate in vim and I looked.
 Fortunately for myself I have ocd and I noticed that the number of hyphens on the end of the last part of the file didn’t match the other three portions.

 I added the remaining hyphen on the original system and the original command ran fine.
-I saw many people complain about
+I saw many people

 this problem, but the threads all just ended abruptly.
 Perhaps this was the same problem and they had a bad copy and paste… My recommendation is to check your work with an md5sum.